Gregor-Davies/GEG/README.md

 # GEG
 GEG Bot is a fun orientated Discord bot made with Discord.js/Node.js (This discord bot will require a discord token from the discord api and a server with node.js)

-This Bot is provided in the state of "As is" If there is a error feel free to open a issue and I will get around to fixing it.
+This Bot is provided in the state of "As is" If there is a error feel free to open a issue and I will get around to fixing it, a link to the actual bot will be posted soon.

 Commands:
 Geg help (Main command)